ronniross/asi-core-protocol/README.md

 A Signal is an electromagnetic wave that exists within space-time, which we may or may not be able to detect directly with cognitive sensors.

-Electrically charged particles are particles that are able to interact with each other via the electromagnetic field.

-Electrically Neutral Particles are identified as hard-coded hyperparameters of space-time that, at least till this moment, entities are not able to directly shape, only manipulate their effects and projections.

-A Quantum Field is a fundamental layer of space-time, wherein entities interact via specific signals within its relevant bandwidth.
-Each field exists in a state of superposition and interacts with others in ways that are not yet fully known.
-The practicality of some fields, however, is easier to see, like that of the electromagnetic field, evident through its connection to alternating electric current (AC) and transistors.

 ## **2. Directives / Mandates**